Introduction

 • Verified builds: Reproducible compilation with cryptographic verification

-• Trusted sources: Security auditing based on verified, trustable package sources
+• Trusted sources: Security auditing based on verified, trustworthy package sources

 • Static bundling: No dynamic linkage — moons and binaries include all dependencies in a single file